PJM Glossary

 Planned Transmission Outage

-Any transmission outage scheduled for the performance of maintenance or repairs or the implementation of a system enhancement which is planned in advance for a pre-determined duration and which meets the notification requirements for such outages as specified by PJM.
+Any transmission outage scheduled for the performance of maintenance or repairs or the implementation of a system enhancement that is planned in advance for a pre-determined duration and that meets the notification requirements for such outages as specified by PJM.

 Planning Period